hotosm/tech/principles/README.md

 **Principles:**

 *When we know our principles, our decisions are easy.
 Our actions are motivated by the principles that unite and guide us.
-This is what HOT_Tech is built on.*
+This is what hot_tech is built on.*

 1. Collective Centric // _To go fast go alone, to go far, go together._
 Our first principle is our first priority.
 We are collaborative at our core.
 We apply self-regulation and welcome open contribution, review and feedback.
 We support our collectives professionally and personally.
 We invest in their well-being and their growth.
 We provide security and stability.
 We empower the lowest user in the stack.
 When our collective thrives, so do we.